RmbRT/base64/README.md

 # base64

 This project is a static, extremely lightweight C++ library that offers basic base64 encoding and decoding.
 It supports in-place encoding and decoding as well as helper functions that allow easier use.
+Custom alphabets can be used.
 Helper functions and STL dependencies can be removed by defining `BASE64_NO_GIMMICKS` before including the library.
 The comments are doxygen-compatible.

 ## Contents